Boston's Best Cocktail Bars

 The Longfellow Bar at Alden & Harlow

 The Longfellow Bar in Harvard Square is located above Alden & Harlow with a finger-food menu of bold flavors.
 This second-story bar’s changing cocktail menu (aka Track List) is themed around classic songs, which you might hear spinning on the record player.
 Expect to encounter a range of flavors, from savory (like Faeries Wear Boots, with vodka, vegetal Salers Aperitif, and rosemary) to delightfully offbeat (like From Mars To Sirius, with brandy and black sesame whipped up with egg white).
 Take me there.

 There are only a few bar stools at Mahaniyom, but the entire intimate restaurant is a cocktail bar straight out of modern-day Thailand.
-Shareable plates of elusive-around-here regional dishes, such as Yum Ngoh (rambutan salad with shrimp) and beef Massaman with a rich house-made curry paste, well-matched with drinks, like a Thai tea-infused rye Sazerac, created by co-founder and longtime Shojo alum Chompon (Boong) Boonnak.
+(And it accepts reservations!)
+Shareable plates of elusive-around-here regional dishes, such as Yum Ngoh (rambutan salad with shrimp) and beef Massaman with a rich house-made curry paste, are well-matched with drinks like a Thai tea-infused rye Sazerac, created by co-founder and longtime Shojo alum Chompon (Boong) Boonnak.
 Take me there.

 This downtown spot is sexy—dare we say, clubby.
 Between the bumping music and the Art Deco design details, you might feel like a guest at an antique grand hotel that hasn’t yet lost its grandeur when you’re seated at the U-shaped bar.
 Rum flows every night at Mariel in the form of Mojitos and Daiquiris, two forms given special attention on the menu.
 Take me there.